Echosorption PLUS Installation Guide

 The substrate must be clean, flat, dry and free from oil, dust and grease or any other residue that could affect the bonding of the tiles.

-If a tile is applied too soon the bond may fail and if it applied too late, the adhesive may be too dry to affect a bond.
-It is always better to bond these tiles onto unpainted surfaces.
-Painted surfaces may affect the bond and poor adhesion of the paint to the substrate could result in tiles detaching from the surface.
+If a tile is applied too soon the bond may fail and if it is applied too late, the adhesive may be too dry to affect an efficient bond.
+It is always better to fix these tiles onto unpainted surfaces whenever possible because painted surfaces can be insecure resulting in tiles and paint detaching themselves in time.
+If the surface is painted then it is best to treat the painted surface beforehand with a dilute PVA solution to ‘fix’ the paint to make it more secure and less likely to fail.

-WE STILL ADVISE LEAVING THE AREA VENTILATED FOR AT LEAST 2 HOURS BEFORE ALLOWING ANYONE TO USE THE ROOM.
+BECAUSE MOST CONTACT ADHESIVES ARE SOLVENT BASED, THE AREA SHOULD BE WELL VENTILATED AND WE ADVISE LEAVING THE AREA VENTILATED FOR AT LEAST 2 HOURS AFTER THE WORK HAS COMPLETED BEFORE ALLOWING ANYONE TO USE THE ROOM.

-Finished results should look similar to the pictures below
+Finished results should look similar to the picture below

 A finished ceiling fitted with Echosorption Plus sound absorbing ceiling tiles to reduce reverberation and echo within a room